 E2.
 Illustration from video: The parent said, “I love that idea.
 I think that could really help him make some progress” Both nodded affirmatively.

 E2.
 Question for reflection: How can the parent and the administrator ensure that an idea they both ‘love’, is in the child’s best interest?

 How to Use This in Your Life

 Identify two or three ways that you might apply information from this Study Guide to challenging situations in your personal or professional life.
-What can you change in the way you communicate that may result in more satisfying conversations and positive outcomes?
+What changes in your communication can you make that may result in more satisfying conversations and positive outcomes?

-Improving our communication skills helps each of us express ourselves more clearly, understand others more fully, and reach for agreement.
+Improving our communication skills helps each of us express ourselves more clearly, understand others more fully, and make agreement more likely.